sanger-tol/ascc/README.md

 - CSV table of average coverage per phylum
 - Adapter and organellar contamination report files

-There is a Biodiversity Genomics Academy video that introduces the ASCC pipeline on Youtube: https://www.youtube.com/watch?v=jrqjbwrg9-c.
+There is a Biodiversity Genomics Academy video that introduces the ASCC pipeline on Youtube [HERE](https://www.youtube.com/watch?v=jrqjbwrg9-c).

 ## Installation of the databases